 This section refers to a new disclaimer I’ve needed to give recently.

 The info on this page relies mostly on common crystal correspondences that have been relied on for hundreds of years (much going back to ancient times), that I have also researched and have found to be consistent for myself, my clients as well as for the thousands of students and graduates of my Certified Crystal Healer Course.
 Now, the known-crystal-properties ring true for about 80% of the population.

 However, recently, something has changed.

-For those that don’t resonate with rose quartz’ usual correspondences; instead of being indifferent to it, now these people are seeing more of an intense negative reaction.
+For those that don’t resonate with rose quartz’s usual correspondences; instead of being indifferent to it, now these people are seeing more of an intensely negative reaction.
 Something has shifted with the energy there.
 Both with us as humans reacting to the stone as well as with the crystal itself, especially being a silicate.
 If you’d like to learn more about this possible issue, I wrote a blog post here about why this may be occurring.

 I don’t personally find this to be true for myself, but for some, it’s even bringing up feelings of anger and anxiety!
 Not a widespread issue but something to definitely keep in mind.
 You’ll need to experiment with it to see how you react to rose quartz.
 Hopefully, you’re in the 80%.

 My Other Blog Posts Related to Rose Quartz

 - Crystals for Anxiety and Stress

 - Navigating Depression; How Crystals Can Help

 - 2 More Cool Crystal Properties to Prove that Crystal Energy Ain’t No Scam!